Skip to main content

 warning

-Do not use the following configuration as is, make sure to adapt all lines that are marked ADAPT in the configuration.
+Do not use the following configuration as is, make sure to adapt all variables.

 tip